Naworth Castle

 Naworth Castle, also known or recorded in historical documents as "Naward", is a castle in Cumbria, England, near the town of Brampton.
-It is adjacent to the A69, about 2 mi east of Brampton.
-It is on the opposite side of the River Irthing to, and just within sight of, Lanercost Priory.
-It was the seat of the Barons Dacre and is now that of their cognatic descendants, the Earls of Carlisle.
-It is a Grade I listed building.
+It is adjacent to the A69 road from Newcastle upon Tyne to Carlisle, about 2 mi east of Brampton.
+It is on the opposite side of the River Irthing to, and just within sight of, Lanercost Priory where the Dacre and Howard families are buried or have their memorials, although some are buried at Carlisle Cathedral.
+Naworth was the seat of the Barons Dacre and is now that of their cognatic descendants, the Earls of Carlisle, who belong to the prominent Howard family.
+It is a Grade I listed building and was an impregnable fortress for the Dacres, where they retreated in times of trouble.

 History

-The castle is thought to have late 13th-century origins, in the form of a square keep and bailey.
-It was first mentioned in 1323, and in 1335, a licence to crenellate was granted to Ralph Dacre.